wiiqwertyuiop/Super-Metroid-Enemy-Randomizer/README.md

 > Or some other kind of logic

 - [ ] Some enemies are stuck inside walls.
 Logic to move them into an open area?
+- [ ] With the above one; fix orientation for certain wall clinging sprites.
 - [ ] Disable damage through doors and on elevators?

 ### Future ideas